trongtinh1212/wirehole-ui/README.md

 ---

-## Adding Clients
-If the environment variable `PEERS` is set to a number or a list of strings separated by comma, the container will run in server mode and the necessary server and peer/client confs will be generated.
-The peer/client config qr codes will be output in the docker log.
-They will also be saved in text and png format under `/config/peerX` in case `PEERS` is a variable and an integer or `/config/peer_X` in case a list of names was provided instead of an integer.

-Variables `SERVERURL`, `SERVERPORT`, `INTERNAL_SUBNET` and `PEERDNS` are optional variables used for server mode.
-Any changes to these environment variables will trigger regeneration of server and peer confs.
-Peer/client confs will be recreated with existing private/public keys.
-Delete the peer folders for the keys to be recreated along with the confs.

-To add more peers/clients later on, you increment the `PEERS` environment variable or add more elements to the list and recreate the container.

-To display the QR codes of active peers again, you can use the following command and list the peer numbers as arguments: `docker exec -it wireguard /app/show-peer 1 4 5` or `docker exec -it wireguard /app/show-peer myPC myPhone myTablet` (Keep in mind that the QR codes are also stored as PNGs in the config folder).

-The templates used for server and peer confs are saved under `/config/templates`.
-Advanced users can modify these templates and force conf generation by deleting `/config/wg0.conf` and restarting the container.

-*(This portion of documentation has been adapted from [docker-wireguard](https://github.com/linuxserver/docker-wireguard/blob/master/README.md))*

----

 ## Modifying the upstream DNS provider for Unbound
 If you choose to not use Cloudflare any reason you are able to modify the upstream DNS provider in `unbound.conf`.